Stella Mozgawa: With Warpaint

 In Los Angeles, Mozgawa befriended Warpaint vocalist and guitarist Theresa Wayman in late 2009.
 She was subsequently invited to join the band and replaced Shannyn Sossamon.
 Mozgawa featured in the recording of the band's first album, The Fool (2010).
-In 2014, the band released its second studio album, Warpaint, with Mozgawa contributing fully to the songwriting process, followed by Heads Up in 2016.
+In 2014, the band released its second studio album, Warpaint, with Mozgawa contributing fully to the songwriting process, followed by Heads Up in 2016 and Radiate Like This in 2022.

+Production

+Mozgawa's production credits include Courtney Barnett ("Things Take Time, Take Time" (2021), End of the Day (2023)), Cryogeyser ("Love Is Land" 2021), and Hot Wax ("Hot Shock" 2025).
+She produced the original soundtrack for two seasons of the Apple TV+ show The Buccaneers working with various artists including Sharon Van Etten, Gracie Abrams, Madi Diaz, Empress Of, Danielle Ponder, Emily Kokal, Warpaint and Alison Mosshart.

+Belief

+In 2022, Mozgawa and producer Bryan Hollon released their first album Belief (2022) on Lex Records.
+The album came from many years of improvised electronic music performances.